pgrupp/pdb_viewer/README.md

 to read any .pdb file exported from the website.
 It includes three example files which can instantly be loaded via the menu.

+## Features

+This PDB viewer has the following features:

+- Full 3D view of primary and secondary structure of the given Protein sequence, based on the coordinates given by PDB.
+- Fully rotatable and zoomable view of the protein structure.
+- Different 3D views:
+  - *Atom view* - shows the atoms and atom bonds.
+  - *Cartoon view* - stylized secondary structure for alpha helices and beta sheets are beautifully shown within the coil structure.
+  - Toggle a ribbon view following the backbone structure of the protein.
+Showing the twisting of the structure as it evolves through its coil space.
+  - Toggle atoms to be shown or hidden
+  - Toggle bonds to be shown or hidden
+  - Toggle C-beta atoms to be shown or hidden
+- Mark any number of residues in the primary structure view (sequence view) and mark all atoms associated with the marked residue in the 3D view.
+- Carry out BLAST-p queries for the loaded protein and show the acquired hits in BLAST-Text format

+### Restrictions
+- Only shows primary and secondary structure of the residues including C-beta atoms, but excluding any residual atoms.
+- For Glycin the residual H-Atom is treated as a C-beta atom.
+But with the correct positioning

 ## Dependencies
  - [Apache Maven 3](http://maven.apache.org/) for the build.
  - JavaFX runtime.
 This is included in the